MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 };
 ```
 Progress bar is updated on each ``timeupdate`` event of the video by calling the ``setProgress`` method from the progress bar
-script component (see [2.C.
-Progress bar](#c-progress-bar)).
+script component (see [2.3.
+Progress bar](#2-3-progress-bar)).
 Also, the duration of the video must be passed to this script
 once it's available, so it can correctly display the current timeline progress.
 In a similar fashion, the frame number
 will be displayed each time a new frame from the video is decoded:
 ```javascript